osmandapp/web/main/docs/user/widgets/info-widgets.md

 If you have several widgets selected, Duration, Uphill, and Downhill, you don't need to switch between them by closing the dialog box that opens.
 The dialog box is the same for all these widgets.
 On the graph you can see the information about distance, altitude, slope angle.
-You can scale the graph and

-### Dialog of Trip Recording
+The graph can be scaled.

 ![Trip recording widget](@site/static/img/widgets/tr_rec_wid_and_1-2.png)